Al-Shabab attacks military base used by US forces in Kenya

-NAIROBI, Kenya (AP) — The U.S. military said the security situation was “fluid” at a Kenyan airfield used by U.S. forces after a pre-dawn attack Sunday by the al-Shabab extremist group.
-The attack destroyed U.S. aircraft and vehicles, Kenyan authorities said, and at least four attackers were killed.
+NAIROBI, Kenya (AP) — Al-Shabab extremists overran a key military base used by U.S. counterterror forces in Kenya before dawn Sunday, destroying U.S. aircraft and vehicles, Kenyan authorities said.
+It was the al-Qaida-linked group’s first attack against U.S. forces in the East African country, and the military called the security situation “fluid” several hours after the assault.

 It was not yet clear whether any U.S. or Kenyan forces were killed.
-A U.S. Africa Command statement said “an accountability of personnel assessment is underway.”
-The midday statement said the Manda Bay airfield was “still in the process of being fully secured.”
+A U.S. Africa Command statement, issued after al-Shabab released photos of blazing aircraft, said “an accountability of personnel assessment is underway” and the Manda Bay airfield was “still in the process of being fully secured.”
+Kenya’s military said four attackers were dead.

-The al-Qaida-linked al-Shabab, based in nearby Somalia, claimed responsibility and asserted that “intense” combat with U.S. forces continued.
+Al-Shabab, based in neighboring Somalia, claimed responsibility and asserted that “intense” combat with U.S. forces continued.
 The U.S. statement called the al-Shabab claims exaggerated and said U.S. and Kenyan forces repelled the attack.

-It is the first known al-Shabab attack against U.S. forces inside Kenya, a key base for fighting one of the world’s most resilient extremist organizations.

 An internal Kenyan police report seen by the AP said two fixed-wing aircraft, a U.S. Cessna and a Kenyan one, were destroyed along with two U.S. helicopters and multiple U.S. vehicles at the Manda Bay military airstrip.
 The report said explosions were heard at around 5:30 a.m. from the direction of the airstrip.
 The scene, now secured, indicated that al-Shabab likely entered “to conduct targeted attacks,” the report said.